How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III)

+A $\phi$ from an irreducible variety $X$ to a variety $Y$ is a morphism from a nonempty open subset $U$ of $X$ to $Y$; usually a rational map is denoted by a broken arrow

-It is called {\em dominant} if the image of $U$ is dense in $Y$, and {\em birational} if there are open subsets $U'$ of $U$ and $V$ of $Y$ such that $\phi|_{U'}: U' \to V$ is an isomorphism.
+It is called if the image of $U$ is dense in $Y$, and if $Y$ is irreducible and there is a rational map $\psi: Y \dashrightarrow X$ such that $\psi \circ \phi$ (respectively, $\phi \circ \psi$) restricts to an automorphism of a nonempty open subset of $X$ (respectively, $Y$).
 We say that {\em $X$ and $Y$ are birational} or {\em $X$ is birational to $Y$} if there is a birational map from $X$ to $Y$.
-Fields of rational functions of birational irreducible varieties are isomorphic (\cref{exercise:birational-fields}).
-Every irreducible variety is birational to a hypersurface (\cref{exercise:birational-hypersurface}).
+A is a variety birational to $\kk^n$ for some $n \geq 0$.